ChrisDavison/tagsearch/README.md

-    tagsearch --long          # to show a tall list of tags tagsearch --long -n       # Tall list, with count of files for each tag tagsearch --summarise     # Show each tag, and the files for each tag
+    tagsearch --long          # to show a tall list of tags tagsearch --long -n       # Tall list, with count of files for each tag tagsearch --summarise     # Show each tag, and the files for each tag tagsearch golang          # Show files tagged 'golang' tagsearch -l golang       # List all tags associated with files tagged 'golang' tagsearch rust '!video'   # Show files tagged 'rust', but NOT tagged 'video'

+Note that you must wrap *not*-filters in quotes, as shells often do something special with `!`